gianpaj/cartrawler.github.io/_collections/_section_ios/theming.md

 If you do not wish to set the four optional properties manually, the CarTrawler SDK will create the colours for you.

-For more information please see our <a href="pickupAirportIATACode">style guide</a>.
+For more information please see our <a href="https://projects.invisionapp.com/share/FGQ4MIYEJ5P#/screens">style guide</a>.